isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Main Showcase.md

 <br>**The Plaza, National Library Building**

 **About the installation**
-<br>*Psychic Cinema 2065* explores an alternative cinema of the future through this immersive audio-visual installation that reimagines the former Jubilee Theatre.
+<br>*Psychic Cinema 2065* explores an alternative cinema of the future through an immersive audio-visual installation that reimagines the former Jubilee Theatre.
 Why do we watch films?
 Does each audience member have the same experience?
 How does our imagination augment what is on screen?
-This installation by design studio Space Objekt reframes the cinematic experience by diminishing a key sense associated with it — sight.
-Employing light sequences and audio samples of heritage material from Singapore’s golden age of film, viewers are privy to a unique film only they can ‘see’.
+This installation by design studio Space Objekt reframes the cinematic experience by disorientating a key sense associated with it — sight.
+Employing light sequences and audio samples of heritage material from Singapore’s golden age of film, viewers conceive a unique film only they can ‘see’.
 A collective yet intimate encounter, this visceral work invites us to examine our relationship with cinema.

 **About the artists**
 <br>Founded by Tina Fung and Ash Razaque in 2017, [Space Objekt](https://www.spaceobjekt.com/) is a Singapore-based boutique design studio that is reshaping the understanding of built environments and reimagining spatial experiences.
 Dedicated to making art accessible to all, Space Objekt redefines spaces with its creativity and dexterity in this new visual language.
 From small-scale props to immersive larger-than-life installations and interior design, the studio has been involved in a wide variety of projects across Asia and Europe, such as the Summer Well Festival (Romania), and for brands like Gucci and Adidas.